Published: July 1989

 The Mascot – Henry Hughes is a struggling artist.
 That is to say that while he loves painting, he’s crap at it.
 He’s frustrated but not as much as his wife who wants him to get a proper job.
 But one night he finds a strange shop and is sold an angry looking teddy bear that the shopkeeper says will bring him luck and success.

 He takes it home and his next painting is excellent and he’s able to sell it.
 This goes for all of his paintings.
-They are all great but all horrific too.
+They are all here and every thing is great but all horrific too.
 And he insists on taking the bear everywhere including the cinema and the beach.

 However, when his wife walks in on him unexpectedly, she’s shocked to find that it is the teddy bear that is doing all of the painting and collapses.